Phantom Cameras

 PhantomCamData Structure

-The PhantomCamData structure holds the complete configuration for a phantom camera.
+The PhantomCamData structure holds the lens and priority configuration for a phantom camera.
+Stages are stored separately on the component.

 | Field | Type | Description |